oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 This diagram visualizes the dynamic groups and policies that are now in place.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-deployment-pipeline-policies.png 900 631 "deployment pipeline-policies" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-deployment-pipeline-policies.png 900 631 "Visualization of the dynamic groups and policies for making deployment to the VM possible" %}

 #### Oracle Cloud Agent and Run Command Plugin

 The Compute Instance *Run Command plugin* must be enabled on the VM, and the plugin must be running for the Deployment Pipeline to be able to have commands executed on the instance.
 You can check and enable this on the Oracle Cloud Agent tab in the Compute Instance details page in the console.
 For the *Compute Instance Run Command plugin*, make sure the *Enabled Plugin* switch is in the *Enabled* setting.
 It takes up to 10 minutes for the change to take effect.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-runcommand-plugin.png 1200 564 "runcommand plugin" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-runcommand-plugin.png 1200 564 "Make sure that the Run Command plugin is enabled and running for the Compute Instance" %}